City Issues

 Our Neighborhoods

 I believe Vancouver’s neighborhoods are the heart of the community.
-Our 68 officially recognized associations cover approximately 95% of the city.
+Our 71 officially recognized associations cover approximately 97% of the city.
 Neighborhood associations advocate for livability issues for our diverse population.
 Whether they involve young people, veterans, elderly, retirees or families, a neighborhood association is made up of volunteers.
+Volunteers join together to support the social relationships in our community.
 We must support our neighborhood associations.

 Transportation

-We must plan for the future and protect what we have now.
-I authored more than $250,000 in Community Development Block grants, Neighborhood Action Plan grants and matching grants for sidewalks, traffic calming, bike routes, and traffic management issues.
+We plan for the future and protect what we have now.
+I authored more than $250,000 in Community Development Block Grants, Neighborhood Action Plan grants, and matching grants for sidewalks, traffic calming, bike routes, and traffic management issues.
 These grants provided safe, accessible and effective travel options for our residents and businesses.
+As mayor, I helped to secure a stable funding stream for transportation improvements.
 I am committed to a Vancouver that is safe for all Vancouverites.

 Parks, Trails, and Trees